theoknights/theoknights.github.io/index.markdown

 	My graduate thesis at Oxford titled “The Origins of an Ottoman Bourgeois Social Reformer: Recontextualizing Mustafa Suphi’s Early Thought” advances a new understanding of the early writings of the late Ottoman intellectual Mustafa Suphi based on a careful re-reading of his pamphlet <i>Vazîfe-i Temdîn</i> (<i>The Civilizing Mission</i>) and previously unstudied documents from Suphi’s time as a student in Paris.
   <br><br>

 	I am also the student coordinator for the University of Chicago's Middle East History and Theory Workshop and graduate student conference.
-Interested presenters and participants can find out more on the MEHAT tab.
+Interested presenters and participants can find out more on the <a href="{{ site.url }}/blog/">MEHAT tab</a>.

   <br><br>